MicrosoftDocs/azure-docs/articles/azure-maps/map-events.md

 ## Interact with HTML Marker

-The following code adds Javascript map events to an HTML marker.
+The following code adds JavaScript map events to an HTML marker.
 It also highlights the name of the events that get fired up as you interact with the HTML marker.

 <br/>